 “Mr Michaels are you okay?” asked Eddie.

 The woman started talking loudly into a walkie talkie.
 I can’t remember what she was saying.
 I noticed a long gun strapped to her back.
 She was wearing a polo shirt and cargo pants, branded with the name of the local nearby zoo.
 I assumed she had subdued the lion with sleeping darts, and just in time too.
 Once she stopped talking into her walkie talkie, she looked at me, bewildered.
-She had a smile on her face and was about to say something when the smile faded away.
+She had a relieved smile on her face and was about to say something when the smile faded away.
 Her gaze had found my right shoulder, which conversely Eddie was also pointing to, covering his mouth.
 I looked down towards the shoulder and discovered a blood-ridden, clawed mess.

 Then I passed out.

 Unfortunately, due to my shoulder injuries, I missed the graduation as I was held in the hospital for observation.
-My wife and I live-streamed the event from my hospital bed.
+My wife and I live-streamed the "prank-free" event from my hospital bed.
 Much to my surprise Alex and Eddie were kind enough to pay me a visit afterwards.
 They presented some flowers and a box of chocolates as well as an oversized greeting card, reading ‘Get Well Soon!’
 My wife, being allergic to almost every kind of flower and chocolate, whilst loathing greeting cards of all persuasions, hated everything.
 It’s safe to say she didn’t get on with Alex and Eddie.
 It was a little awkward.